 3. Hover over Design on the PicMonkey homepage and open a canvas size of your choice.
 We used an 8 x 10 canvas for this project, because we want to print and frame it at that size.
 To add a background photo, choose Your Own in the Textures tab.

-4. Head to the Overlays tab and click Add your own.
+4. Head to the Graphics tab and click Add your own.
 Add your silhouette and size it to fill the canvas.
 We set our blend mode to Add, but you can also use Screen.
 Now your photo is filling your silhouette.
 Now the real fun!

 Blend modes may sound familiar if you’ve created a double exposure, which has a similar look.
 However, double exposures show details and contours in your subject’s face, whereas a traditional silhouette does not.

-5. We thought the blue and white of this photo was very ethereal, so we added some Sparkle Stars from the Overlays tab.
+5. We thought the blue and white of this photo was very ethereal, so we added some Sparkle Stars from the Graphics tab.
 We used two different ones and set their blend mode to Screen to make them sparkle!
 If you right-click on your canvas or click the icon that looks like two pieces of paper on the bottom toolbar, you can bring up the Layers palette and easily reorder or select your design elements.

 6. There are lots of different Bokehs to choose from.
 We chose some large circles and set our blend mode to Hardlight to create some contrast.
 We also added a texture from the Clouds group.

-There are so many wonderful overlays and textures to choose from.
+There are so many wonderful graphics and textures to choose from.
 It was hard to decide which worked best for our design, and the experimentation was the best part.
 Flex your creativity and make your portrait something truly unique.

 The possibilities are endless when you get a PicMonkey membership.